Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

-Moving to mixing angle correlations, panels (j)–(l) of Fig.~\ref{fig:m2no} show distributions of points among the mixing angles and the lightest neutrino mass $m_1$.
+Moving to mixing angle correlations, Figs.~\ref{fig:m2no}(j)–~\ref{fig:m2no}(l) show distributions of points among the mixing angles and the lightest neutrino mass $m_1$.
 The solar mixing angle $\sin^2\theta_{12}$ is confined to a narrow range around $0.26$–$0.36$, consistent with experimental data.
-Panel (j) shows a weak positive correlation between $\sin^2\theta_{12}$ and $\sin^2\theta_{23}$, while panel (k) indicates that $\sin^2\theta_{13}$ varies across the allowed parameter space.
-Panel (l) demonstrates that $m_1$ is predicted to be extremely small, in the range $0.0016$–$0.0022$ eV, with positive correlation with $\sin^2\theta_{12}$.
+Figure~\ref{fig:m2no}(j) shows a weak positive correlation between $\sin^2\theta_{12}$ and $\sin^2\theta_{23}$, while Fig.~\ref{fig:m2no}(k) indicates that $\sin^2\theta_{13}$ varies across the allowed parameter space.
+Figure~\ref{fig:m2no}(l) demonstrates that $m_1$ is predicted to be extremely small, in the range $0.0016$–$0.0022$ eV, with positive correlation with $\sin^2\theta_{12}$.

-We now examine the predictions of Model B for $0\nu\beta\beta$, which reveal one of the most pronounced differences from Model A. As discussed in the previous section, the effective Majorana mass $m_{\beta\beta}$ at the best-fit point is already extremely small, $m_{\beta\beta} = 0.001015$ eV.
+We now examine the predictions of model B for $0\nu\beta\beta$, which reveal one of the most pronounced differences from model A. As discussed in the previous section, the effective Majorana mass $m_{\beta\beta}$ at the best-fit point is already extremely small, $m_{\beta\beta} = 0.001015$ eV.
 The full parameter scan, shown in Fig.~\ref{fig:m2no-0vbb}, confirms that this is a generic feature of the model.
-The figure displays the prediction of Model B for $m_{\beta\beta}$ as a function of the lightest neutrino mass $m_1$.
+The figure displays the prediction of model B for $m_{\beta\beta}$ as a function of the lightest neutrino mass $m_1$.
 The range of $m_{\beta\beta}$ is $[0.95, 1.20]$ meV, with the best-fit value at $1.015$ meV.
-This range is more than an order of magnitude smaller than the predictions of Model A ($11.8$–$18.2$ meV) and lies far below the reach of any $0\nu\beta\beta$ experiment.
+This range is more than an order of magnitude smaller than the predictions of model A ($11.8$–$18.2$ meV) and lies far below the reach of any $0\nu\beta\beta$ experiment.

 The lightest neutrino mass $m_1$ is predicted to be in the range $1.6$–$2.2$ meV, consistent with the cosmological bound $m_1 \lesssim 37$ meV from the Planck constraint.
-The vertical gray band indicates this exclusion region, and all viable points in Model B satisfy it comfortably.
+The vertical gray band indicates this exclusion region, and all viable points in model B satisfy it comfortably.
 The prediction poses a formidable challenge for $0\nu\beta\beta$ experiments.
-This is in stark contrast to Model A, which places $m_{\beta\beta}$ within the reach of next-generation experiments.
+This is in stark contrast to model A, which places $m_{\beta\beta}$ within the reach of next-generation experiments.